What are the safest and cleanest sources of energy?

 Our perceptions of the safety of nuclear energy are strongly influenced by two accidents: Chernobyl in Ukraine in 1986 and Fukushima in Japan in 2011.
 These were tragic events.
 However, compared to the millions that die from fossil fuels every year, the final death tolls were very low.
 To calculate the death rates used here, I assume a death toll of 433 from Chernobyl, and 2,314 from Fukushima.4 If you are interested, I look at how many died in each accident in detail in a related article.

-The other source which is heavily influenced by a few large-scale accidents is hydropower.
+The other source heavily influenced by a few large-scale accidents is hydropower.
 Its death rate since 1965 is 1.3 deaths per TWh.
-This rate is almost completely dominated by one event: the Banqiao Dam Failure in China in 1975.
-It killed approximately 171,000 people.
-Otherwise, hydropower was very safe, with a death rate of just 0.04 deaths per TWh – comparable to nuclear, solar, and wind.
+This rate is almost completely dominated by one event: the Banqiao Dam Failure in China in 1975, which killed approximately 171,000 people.
+Otherwise, hydropower was very safe, with a death rate of just 0.04 deaths per TWh — comparable to nuclear, solar, and wind.

 Finally, we have solar and wind.
 The death rates from both of these sources are low but not zero.
 A small number of people die in accidents in supply chains — ranging from helicopter collisions with turbines, fires during the installation of turbines or panels, and drownings on offshore wind sites.